Is time a component of psychological problems?

 I wondered about:

 - Repetitive compulsions Doing the same thing over and over again.
 Isn’t that like reliving the same moment over and over again?
-Of course, time doesn’t stand still, we orbit the sun!
-However, can our perception of time change during a behaviour.
+I wondered about the awareness of time whilst repeating behaviours.
+Is our perception of time changed during repetitive behaviour.
+Another example, ask a person what the time is when they have been playing a video game for a while.

-- Cognitive Rumination Visiting past events or future problems is like moving your mind to a different time.
+- Cognitive Rumination Visiting past events or future problems is like moving your mind to a different time?
+Something that happened in the past or fear of something in the future?

 - Flashbacks Moving to a point of trauma involves the mind being at a different point in time and feeling like that time is now.